Earn Your Registered Nurse Degree!

 Required testing for nursing

 All nursing applicants must pass the Health Education Systems, Inc. (HESI) admission assessment exam with a score of 75 or higher.
 This examination measures general aptitude for nursing.
-HESI A2 composite scores must be within the last three (3) years.
-This admission exam may be completed one time per application cycle for a maximum of three times for consideration for admission.
+HESI A2 composite scores must be within the last two (2) years.
+The HESI admission exam may be completed twice per admission cycle.
+The attemps must be a minimum of 45 days apart.
+The exam may be taken four times in a 12-month period.

 TESTING DATES & TIMES